stephenmuss/django-ios-notifications/README.md

 Installation
 -----------------

-You can install with pip: `pip install git+git://github.com/stephenmuss/django-ios-notifications.git`.
+You can install with pip: `pip install django-ios-notifications`.

 You then need to add `ios_notifications` to `INSTALLED_APPS` in your settings file.